6 Best Accessible Places Near Hyde Park

 Jun 27, 2025

-Whether you’re heading to the British Summer Time Festival (27 June – 13 July 2025) or just soaking up the sunshine on a day out in London, you’re going to need great places to eat, drink, rest, and refresh.
+Whether you’re heading to the British Summer Time Festival (June 27 to July 11, 2026) or just soaking up the sunshine on a day out in London, you’re going to need great places to eat, drink, rest, and refresh.
 And if you’re looking for spots with step-free access, accessible bathrooms, or cool quiet spaces to chill, we’ve got you.

 Here are 6 accessible places to visit from the sociability app, each offering different accessibility features, so you can find exactly what works for you and your day out around Hyde Park.